euphonie/study-notes/Engineering Tools/Cloud/GCP/Google App Engine.md

 			- All requests time out at 60s
 			- Limits on third-party software
 			- startups in milliseconds
+		- Good for spiky or variably traffic
+		- Standard APIs only work in GAE Standard environments
 	- **Flexible**
 		- If any restrictions from the standard model don't work
 		- Default settings for infrastructure components